anumsagheer01/fin-complaint-signal-agent/README.md

 - For checking and savings complaints, it flagged 25 unusual days out of 639
 - For money transfer complaints, it flagged 5 unusual days out of 639
 - Both categories showed a real, sharp spike around January 15 to 18, 2025.
 I looked for a specific news story that would explain it and didn't find one, but I did find that 2025 saw a big overall rise in these complaint types nationally, so this spike sits inside a real larger trend.
 I'm being upfront that I found something real but can't fully explain the exact cause myself.
-In an actual job, this is the kind of thing you'd flag for a person to look into, not something an algorithm should just explain on its own.

 ### What the agent said when I actually asked it questions